developer-zebra/developer-zebra-site/src/ehs/3-2/guide/about/index.md

 ***Applies to devices running Android 9.x Pie and higher***.

 * In Android multi-user mode, **Camera and Search apps are not locked for Secondary users** when locked by the Primary user or Administrator.
 * When multi-user mode is employed **on devices running Android Pie, app icons sometimes do not appear on the Secondary user's Home screen** when repeatedly switching between Primary and Secondary users.
+This can be addressed by logging in as the primary user then logging in as the secondary user, or rebooting the device.
 * In the file browser UI, **access is limited to the following folders**:
   * internal storage
   * external storage (SD card)